DovetailSoftware/sdk-docs/docfx_project/articles/overview.md

 The toolkits cover some or all of the functionality in the Classic Client that are associated with ClearSupport, ClearLogistics, ClearQuality, and several others.

-The API Toolkits in the **fcSDK** are divided into functional areas that map closely to Clarify™ products.
-For example, the [FChoice.Toolkits.Clarify.Support]() namespace and, specifically, the [SupportToolkit]() object reflect most or all of the functionality in the ClearSupport product for Clarify™.
+The API Toolkits in the **fcSDK** are divided into functional areas that map closely to Clarify&trade; products.
+For example, the [FChoice.Toolkits.Clarify.Support]() namespace and, specifically, the [SupportToolkit]() object reflect most or all of the functionality in the ClearSupport product for Clarify&trade;.

 For more information on how to get started writing applications using the API Toolkits, please see the developer walkthrough of [Toolkit Fundamentals](walkthroughs/toolkit.md).